timroster/digidevcon-iks/workshop/exercise-2/README.md

    deployment "guestbook" scaled
    ```

-   Kubernetes will now try to make reality match the desired state of 10 replicas by starting 9 new pods with the same configuration as the first.
+   If you remember back to the architecture overview in the previous exercise, the `kubectl scale` command updates the desired state in the etcd database in Kubernetes.
+The watchers and controllers will now try to make reality match the desired state of 10 replicas by starting 9 new pods with the same configuration as the first.

 1. To see your changes being rolled out, you can run: